 Did you know that you can see whales in Boston?
 Yes!
 Just a short boat ride from this dynamic East Coast city, you can catch glimpses of several species of whale in their natural habitat.

+Conde Nast Traveler touts Boston Harbor Cruises as one of the top spots for whale watching in the country, especially from October through early November when the crowds have thinned out a bit.
 With experts from the New England Aquarium onboard to answer questions, Boston Harbor City Cruises’ New England Aquarium Whale Watch Cruise gets you up close and personal with these magnificent animals.
 Here’s everything you need to know ahead of a whale-watching trip in Boston.

 1 What kinds of whales can I see?